 Fascinatingly, Bulmer’s fruit bat is among the world’s most maneuverable bats, able to hover in place like a hummingbird or even fly in reverse.
 It is perhaps this airborne agility that allows it to roost in caves despite its large size – they are the world’s largest cave-roosting bats.

-These bats live in mountainous landscapes with mid-level forests and cool temperatures, containing the types of fruit they prefer, such as figs. They emerge only when it is fully dark and are willing to fly 30 or 40 kilometers to reach their feeding grounds, returning to their roost before the sun rises.
+They emerge only after it is completely dark, and they are prepared to fly 30 or 40 kilometers to their food sources, returning to their roost before sunrise.